badfrogg/WYT-UART/Readme.md

 This is to break the chains of having to have a third party cloud app to control my air conditioner and be able to command it trough the serial UART.

 I intended to have full control and feedback… one day.

+ - `bytes-n-bits` I did some reverse engineering of Tx and Rx strings that were captured while commanding the air conditioner with the app.